Gabriel Moreno Preview, Player Props: Diamondbacks vs. Rockies

 - The pitching staff for the Rockies has a collective 7.1 K/9, the worst in the league.

-- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.65).
+- The Rockies have a 5.62 team ERA that ranks 29th across all MLB pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (200 total, 1.5 per game).
+- Rockies pitchers combine to allow 200 total home runs at a rate of 1.4 per game (second-most in the league).

-- The lefty's most recent time out came on Thursday against the Atlanta Braves, when he went 5 2/3 innings, surrendering six earned runs while allowing eight hits.
+- The righty's most recent time out came on Saturday against the Toronto Blue Jays, when he went 5 2/3 innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.